girard-g/polaris/docs/indexing.md

 ## Change Detection

-SHA256 is computed from the raw file bytes.
+SHA256 is computed from the file's in-memory bytes (the same buffer used for chunking — no second read).
 The digest is compared against the stored `content_hash` in the `documents` table:

 - **Unchanged** → skip (no embedding, no DB write)
 - **Modified** → delete old chunks, re-embed, re-store